andrewwestling/andrewwestling.com/next-js/README.md

 ## Theme

-The "theme" is available in [`tailwind.config.ts`](tailwind.config.ts).
+The theme configuration is imported from `@andrewwestling/tailwind-config` and used in [`tailwind.config.ts`](tailwind.config.ts).
 It's not precious, and I change my mind sometimes.

 ## Deployment